The Student Organization Code of Conduct

 This policy is not intended to excuse repeated problematic behaviors.
 Therefore, incidents that would otherwise be covered by the amnesty policy may result in formal conduct allegations at the discretion of the Student Development staff.

 In certain circumstances, the appropriate office staff may impose restrictions on an RSO up to and including interim suspension of all RSO activities prior to the final outcome of a case.
 Interim action may be imposed to ensure the safety and well-being of the members of the University community and to preserve the safety of University property and to ensure normal operation of the University if the RSO poses a threat of disruption.
 Interim actions may be added, amended, or removed at any time at the discretion of the University.

 Upon notice of a potential violation, the appropriate staff will determine which resolution option will be employed to address the situation.
 Violations that typically result in each resolution option are listed in the table below:

 It is important to note, however, that the determination in any given case is at the discretion of the University and will include consideration of the following factors:

 - the risk of harm to others

 - any other relevant factors

 If a reporting party is involved, appropriate staff will work with the reporting party to determine how they would prefer the situation be resolved.
 Whenever possible, the reporting party's preference for resolution will be respected.
-In some situations, however, the College may determine that it must utilize a certain resolution process regardless of the reporting party's request.
+In some situations, however, the University may determine that it must utilize a certain resolution process regardless of the reporting party's request.

 RSO Representatives may be accompanied to any meeting related to the resolution process by an approved advisor or inter/national governing body staff member who may provide support but not participate directly in the process.
 It should be noted that this individual may be asked to leave at any point if being disruptive to the process.